*Post contains affiliate links. | Photo by Tracy Hocking via Unsplash

 Hard Water Test Kits At A Glance

-Hard water is a problem for many people today and can lead, among another things, to issues of limescale, spotty dishes or reduced effectiveness of washing machines.
+Hard water is a problem for many people today and can lead to issues of limescale, spotty dishes or reduced effectiveness of washing machines.

-So, if you’re looking for hard water test kits to test the level of hardness in your water I recommend using:
+So, if you’re looking for hard water test kits to test the level of hardness in your water, try one of these:

 - Industrial Test Systems WaterWorks Total Hardness Test Strips for a general indication of water hardness

-- or a First Alert WT1 Drinking Water Test Kit, which, as well as hardness, will also test for a range of contaminants, which could be in your water such as chlorine or lead.
+- Or a First Alert WT1 Drinking Water Test Kit, which, as well as hardness, will also test for a range of contaminants that could be in your water, such as chlorine or lead.

 What Is Hard Water?